yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/security/enable-encryption-in-transit.md

 If you created your universe with the Client-to-Node TLS option enabled, then you must download client certificates to your client computer to establish connection to your database, as follows:

-- Navigate to the **Certificates** page and then to your universe’s certificate.
+- Navigate to the **Certificates** page and then to your universe's certificate.

 - Click **Actions** and select **Download YSQL Cert**, as shown in the following illustration.
 This triggers the download of the `yugabytedb.crt` and `yugabytedb.key` files.<br><br>